 - Treatment fees: Money you receive (or save) for accepting and treating the feedstock.
 In North America, this represents the majority of the income of the project (60-80%).

 - Energy sales: Money you receive for selling the biogas energy (20-40% of income).
-Only in markets with generous feed-in-tariffs will the energy be the majority of the project income.
+Only in markets with generous feed-in-tariffs will the energy sales constitute the majority of the project income.

 - Digestate/compost sales: Money you receive (or save) for selling your digestate or compost.
 Typically, you have to pay to dispose of the digestate or compost.